 In collaboration with Luxury Escapes

 Bali is one of those places that does resorts extremely well and, of the six I’ve now stayed in, I can’t fault a single one.
-But, though we’d been told by several extremely discerning friends that the Sofitel Bali Nusa Dua was the absolute best of the best, we planned on reserving judgement on our luxury escape until we’d seen it for ourselves.
+But, though we’d been told by several discerning friends that a stay at the Sofitel Bali Nusa Dua with kids would be the absolute best of the best, we planned on reserving judgement on our luxury escape until we’d seen it for ourselves.

 It ended up taking about 30 seconds for the resort to prove our friends right.
 In fact, the kids are sold from the second they hop in the resort’s limo at the airport, stocked as it is with a plate of waiting macarons, just for them.

 When we arrive, we are greeted like rock stars by a ferocious Balinese figure and the resort’s waiting staff in the hotel’s open-air lobby.